The Balbo Monument in Chicago, USA

 This account of the exploits of a pre-war Italian airman has only a tenuous connection to the Battle but is nevertheless interesting in its own right.

-Early combat reports in the Battle period often refer to large formations of German aircraft as a “Balbo”.
+Early combat reports in the Battle period often referred to large formations of German aircraft as a “Balbo”.
 This was a hangover from 1933 when Mussolini’s Minister of Air, Italo Balbo, planned and executed a display of Italian air strength that impressed the world.
 It involved building twenty-five specially equipped twin-hulled Savoia-Marchetti SM.55X flying boats and then flying them in formation across Europe, across the Atlantic to the United States, on to the Chicago World’s Fair (landing on Lake Michigan near the fairgrounds) and then back to Rome.

 Italo Balbo was born in 1896.
 He served as an officer during World War I and, after the war, joined the Italian Fascist movement, quickly rising to a leadership position.
 In 1922, Balbo was one of the quadrumvirate instrumental in bringing Benito Mussolini to power.
 Mussolini first appointed Balbo as minister of the air force, the Regia Aeronautica, in 1926 despite the fact that Balbo had no previous flying experience.
 He learned quickly, however, and the flight from Italy to the Century of Progress fair was one of the crowning achievements of his career.